visualizenews/corona/index.markdown

     that Lombardy alone contributes to more than 22% of the Italian GDP.
   hidden: false
   centered_title: false
-- template: text-blocks
-  title: Things seemed under control, until they were not
-  image: "/uploads/ 2020/03/07/map.png"
-  text_block: After going silent for one month, the virus had such a devastating outbreak
-    that the Italian government quarantined two huge areas in Lombardy.
-The so-called **Red Zones** have been locked-out from the rest of the country so that nobody could enter or leave them.
-Barely two weeks after the outbreak, the Italian government realised that its efforts had not worked as expected and had to be strengthened.
-  hidden: false
 - template: chart
   show_title: false
   appearance: Full-screen
   hidden: false
-  title: Spacer Total Cases
+  title: Spacer Deaths
-  placeholder_id: totalSpacer
+  placeholder_id: deathSpacer
-  object: totalSpacer
+  object: deathSpacer
   centered_title: false
   introduction: ''
   explanation: ''
 - template: text-blocks
-  hidden: false
+  title: Things seemed under control, until they were not
+  image: "/uploads/ 2020/03/07/map.png"
+  text_block: |-
+    After going silent for one month, the virus had such a devastating outbreak that the Italian government quarantined two huge areas in Lombardy.
+The so-called **Red Zones** have been locked-out from the rest of the country so that nobody could enter or leave them.
+Barely two weeks after the outbreak, the Italian government realised that its efforts had not worked as expected and had to be strengthened.

-  text_block: On Saturday, **March 7**, **the whole region of Lombardy** and fourteen
-    more provinces were locked-down.
+    On Saturday, **March 7**, **the whole region of Lombardy** and fourteen more provinces were locked-down.
 Because Lombardy alone contributes to more than 22% of the Italian GDP, this measure also basically meant **locking down the world's 8th biggest economy**.
 On **March 9**, the Italian government decided to **lock-down the entire nation** in a desperate attempt to slow down the spreading of the disease.
-  title: ''
-  image: ''
+  hidden: false
 - template: chart
   show_title: true
   appearance: Centered